Ga naar Nederlandstalige versie

 Unfortunately, Galaxy’s Edge second attraction performs considerably weaker.
 While Star Wars fans may love the idea of flying the Millennium Falcon with their own hands, my experience with Millennium Falcon – Smugglers Run turns out to be just okay.
 The pre-show is entertaining thanks to its impressive Hondo Ohnaka animatronic.
 Afterwards, you’re divided into groups of six.
 This includes two pilots, two gunners and two engineers.
 The interactive aspect of the ride was nicely executed, but not every function is equally enjoyable.
 The pilots undoubtedly have the best position (also in terms of view, by the way), but the engineers get a rather boring job.
 The ride seems a combination of Star Tours and Mission SPACE.
 That’s why Smugglers Run feels like a big deja vu, despite all the complex technology behind this attraction.

 Hollywood Studios’ newest dark ride is Mickey & Minnie’s Runaway Railway, which has been built at the former location of The Great Movie Ride.
 The exterior remained mostly unchanged, but the actual attraction is totally different than its predecessor.
 Runaway Railway makes use of a trackless ride system, similar to the one used in Rise of the Resistance.
 However, the true highlight of this attraction is a song called “Nothing Can Stop Us Now”.
 The song has a prominent role in the (surprisingly good) pre-show, but it’s also played in the station and in the various scenes afterwards.
 Mickey & Minnie’s Runaway Railway turns out to be a colourful dark ride with a cheerful, somewhat chaotic atmosphere.
 Most scenes are mainly brought to life by projections.
 Despite its extensive use of virtual environments, Runaway Railway contains the Disney magic I was hoping for.
-In fact… this attraction exceeded my expectations by a large margin.
+In fact, this attraction exceeded my expectations by a large margin.
 The scenes are packed with wonderful effects and I discovered new details during every ride.
 Awesome attraction!

 Since the removal of Muppet Vision 3D, Star Tours is one of the few attractions that remind us of Hollywood Studios’ early years.
-The ride received a major upgrade ten years ago, but the hardware of this attraction has been there since 1989.
-Despite the fact that I don’t like motion-simulators, I consider Star Tours as a solid attraction.
-The queue is beautiful, the visuals are excellent and the ride is quite re-rideable, thanks to its changing story lines.
+The ride received a major upgrade 15 years ago, but the hardware of this attraction has been there since 1989.
+Despite the fact that I don’t like motion simulators, I consider Star Tours as a solid attraction.
+The queue is beautiful, the visuals are excellent and the ride is quite re-rideable thanks to its changing story lines.
 The only downside of Star Tours is its location.
 I’ve always found it odd that Star Tours ended up in a studio theme park, but the situation feels even more bizarre since the opening of Star Wars Land.
 Star Tours is extremely close to Galaxy’s Edge, where you can find a similar attraction.
 Although I realize that Star Tours can’t be moved in a blink, the ride would be a better fit for Magic Kingdom.

 OTHER EXPERIENCES